godalming123/common-assembly/readme.md

 > - Functions:
 >   - Stop the main function from always exiting the process when it returns as it could be called by another function, in which case it should jump to where it was called from instead
 >   - Add support for functions having `any` as a register
->   - Add a macro system that stops that user from manually having to count how many charecters there are in a string that the user wants to print
+>   - Add a macro system that stops that user from manually having to count how many characters there are in a string that the user wants to print
 > - Add the option to drop a variable from outside scope in the scope of an if/elif/else block as long as the variable is dropped in every branch of the block
 > - Add more options to the command other then just compiling the main.ca file in the current directory:
 >   - Ability to specify log level to be less than it is currently (no logs are outputted), or more than it is currently (the keywords and AST are outputted)
 >     - flags: l0, l1, l2...
->   - Ability to run the program after it has compiled if the compilation was succesful
+>   - Ability to run the program after it has compiled if the compilation was successful
 >     - command: run
 >   - Ability to automatically recompile the program when the source files are edited
 >     - flag: watch